facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 The most important change in this release is something most users should not need to think about: how React Native works.
 We have completely rewritten the major systems of React Native including how components are rendered, how JavaScript communicates with native, and how work is scheduled across different threads.
 We call all of these architecture improvements the New Architecture.

 In the old architecture, React Native communicated with native with an asynchronous bridge.
 To render a component or call a native function, React Native needed to push native functions calls to a queue in the bridge, and process them asynchronously.
 This architecture had many benefits.
-Since all work was done on a background thread, the main thread was never blocked for rendering updates or handling native module function calls.
+Since all work was done on a background thread, the main thread was never blocked for rendering updates or handling Native Module function calls.

 The approach had major limitations.
 Some work needs to respond synchronously to user input, potentially interrupting any in progress work, in order to provide the best experience possible to users.
 Since the old architecture was only asynchronous, we needed to rewrite it to allow for both asynchronous and synchronous updates.